Skip to main content

 Conservatory Arrest in the Netherlands?

-In the Netherlands, a conservatory arrest, also known as a pre-judgment attachment, can be granted on several grounds.
-The primary purpose of this legal remedy is to prevent the debtor from disposing of or dissipating assets or evidence that could be crucial in future legal proceedings.
+Under Dutch law, a conservatory arrest can be granted on several grounds.
+The primary purpose is to prevent the debtor from disposing of or dissipating assets or evidence that could be important in legal proceedings.

-The application for a conservatory arrest is typically made through an ex parte application to the relief judge of the competent district court.
-The judge decides on the request following a marginal assessment of the attachment petition without prior hearing of the respondent.
+The application is typically made through an ex parte petition to the relief judge (voorzieningenrechter) of the competent district court.
+The judge decides on the request following a summary assessment of the attachment petition, without a prior hearing of the respondent.

 1. Before Substantive Proceedings: An attachment order can be obtained before the initiation of substantive proceedings.
 This is particularly useful when there is a risk that the respondent may remove or dissipate assets or evidence.

 3. Following a Final Court Ruling: If the court has not declared its ruling to be executable with immediate effect (uitvoerbaar bij voorraad), an attachment order can still be applied for after the final court ruling.
-This guarantees that the rights and interests of the parties are protected until the ruling can be enforced.
+This ensures that the rights and interests of the parties are protected until the ruling can be enforced.

-To apply for an attachment order within the Netherlands, a written request (beslagrekest) must be submitted to a court.
+To apply for an attachment order in the Netherlands, a written request (beslagrekest) must be submitted to a court.
 This request serves as the initial step in securing a claim by freezing the respondent's assets, thereby preventing them from being removed or dissipated.

 The request for an attachment order must contain a summary description of the facts and legal basis of the claim, known defenses against the claim, and copies of documents or other evidence to validate the claim.